kendagriff/backbone.analytics/README.md

 # Backbone.Analytics

 A drop-in plugin that integrates Google's `trackEvent` directly into Backbone's `navigate` function.
+Works best with `pushState` set to `true`.
+If `pushState` is turned off, it's possible Google will register visits twice on page load.
+You can mitigate that by removing the `trackEvent` from the Google code in your site.

 ### Dependencies